Your one-stop shop for help managing troop, Service Unit, and Juliette banking and all money-earning activities.

 Financial and In-Kind Donations

 Sponsorships and donations are mutually beneficial partnerships between Girl Scout troops and businesses, schools, communities of faith, and other organizations.
-Use the Financial and In-Kind Donation Form (PDF) to document donations to your troop or Service Unit.
+Use the Financial and In-Kind Donation Form (PDF) to document donations to your troop or community/area.

 The following sponsorship and donation guidelines must be adhered to: